 At this point, you may be asking yourself “so why are you inducting her into the Diva Hall of Fame?”
 Quite simply, her appeal is wider than last year’s massive EDM smash Summertime Blues and speaks to a greater audience like no one else currently in popular music.
 Her lyrics are often open to interpretation and can take on a different meaning than their actual intent, especially when given a remix treatment in a variety of electronic styles (reflected in this set).

-If there is one song that I have a personal affinity for, it’s Ride; not for the straight-up interpretation of seeking solace in other people and alcohol while on the road but my own attachment as it pertains to my life.
+If there is one song that I have a personal affinity for, it’s Ride; not for the straight-up interpretation of seeking solace in other people and alcohol while on the road but my attachment as it pertains to my life.
 It’s also a song I could easily hear Stevie Nicks singing (another personal favorite of mine) and someone Lana has been compared to, amongst others.
 Likewise, I could hear Lana delivering her own interpretation of Edge of Seventeen.

-It’s Lana’s style, her poise, her lyrics, her mesmerizing vocals that qualify her for this honor.
-Besides, we gays get a hard-on for Lana every time she puts out something new and that alone makes her induction all the more pertinent.
+It’s Lana’s style, her poise, her lyrics, and her mesmerizing vocals that qualify her for this honor.
+Besides, we gays get a hard-on for Lana every time she puts out something new, and that alone makes her induction all the more pertinent.

 Ladies and gentlemen …please welcome Miss Lana Del Ray!